 The recognition of prior learning is one of the key principles of the Adult Training Scheme.
 This means that adults should not have to relearn things that they already know or be retaught things that they can already do.

 Nationally, around 40-45% of new volunteers that join Scouting in a sectional role have “come through the Movement”, and typically these are Young Leaders moving into adult leadership.
 It's important to recognise that these Young Leaders will have a wealth of knowledge and experience that they will have picked up through the Young Leaders’ Scheme.

 They may also already have evidence that can be used towards the validation of a training module in their adult role, although they will need to show that this is relevant to their new role.

-This factsheet aims to give some guidance on how this prior learning can be recognised under the Adult Training Scheme.
+These pages aim to give some guidance on how this prior learning can be recognised under the Adult Training Scheme.